Argilla is a foss Data Annotation tool.

 print(f"Records: {records} Annotations: {resps}")

-Per-Label Krippendorff’s Alpha
+Per-Label Krippendorff’s Alpha for Multi-Label Data

 Argilla offers the ability to calculate an overall Krippendorff’s Alpha score for the full dataset but does not currently support per-label calculations are useful for if you need to understand which labels annotators find hardest to get their heads around.